kuzhelov/js-greetings/prototype_chaining.md

 * In case of failed property lookup on `inherit` property set of the `initial` will be taken into account as a fallback.
 * The `inherit` object could effectively "override" properties of the `initial` - if any property will be redefined in `inherit`, there will be no any fallback lookups on `initial` for that specific property.
 * Any changes applied to the `original` object will effectively reflect to the `inherit` object - due to the fact of an existance of the fallback prototyping behavior.

+## Object prototype

+This is a prototype which every js object inherits from.
+It introduces a number of useful properties, such as:

+* **toString()** - is implemented in a way of utilizing `this` - thus it could "adapt" to any object on behalf of which it has been called
+* **hasOwnProperty()** - this method can be used to determine whether an object has the specified property as a direct property of that object; unlike the in operator, this method does not check down the object's prototype chain.
+As in the case of `toString()` method, this one is also implemented through `this`.
+* **constructor** - references a constructor function that could be used to create a new object "of the same type".
+Note the quotes - there is no definition of type in js, and the exact meaning of those words depends on specific idea of the developer.
+Nevertheless, this property should be explicitly initialized for the newly introduced object "type" by the means of overriding its value in the `inherit` object.
+Otherwise the `constructor` property value would still point to the `Object`'s constructor.